Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Framework: GovLA-Reasoner

-\paragraph{Adapter Optimization.} Considering the core purpose of our feature adapter is to transform grounding-aware visual features into LLM-compatible representations, it is enough to optimize the adapter solely using the loss between generated captions and ground-truth captions.
-Importantly, all other components, including grounding model and the LLM itself, are kept frozen during training.
-This targeted optimization strategy effectively constrains the adapter, while simultaneously avoiding perturbation of pre-trained representations.
-Moreover, by limiting gradient updates to the lightweight adapter, we achieve efficient training with minimal computational overhead, ensuring both practicality and scalability for large-scale deployment.
+Considering the core purpose of SGA is to transform the grounding-aware visual features into LLM-compatible representations, it is sufficient to optimize SGA solely using the cross-entropy loss between generated captions and ground-truth captions.
+Formally, the training objective can be written as:

+where $y_t$ denotes the $t$-th token in the ground-truth caption, $y_{<t}$ represents the preceding tokens, and $F_{\text{adapter}}$ denotes the grounding-aware visual features after adapter transformation.
+Importantly, all other components, including the grounding model and the LLM itself, are kept frozen during training.
+This targeted optimization strategy effectively constrains SGA while avoiding perturbation of the pre-trained representations.
+Moreover, by limiting gradient updates to the lightweight adapter, we can achieve efficient training with minimal computational overhead, ensuring both practicality and scalability for large-scale deployment.